TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Number Placement Puzzles.md

 * *Goal*: Fill the grid so so that every row contains the digits $0-9$ (no repeats).
 Numbers in the columns may repeat.
 * *Constraint*: The numbers at the bottom give the sum of the numbers in the column
 * *Constraint*: Digits that are orthogonally or diagonally adjacent must be different.

+### Yin-Yang
+* *Goal*: Place a black or white circle in each empty cell.
+* *Constraint*: Cells with black circles form an orthogonally connected region.
+* *Constraint*: Cells with white circles form an orthogonally connected region.
+* *Constraint*: No pools.
+No $2\times 2$ group of cells contain circles of the same color.